Ouentheara777/adyen-android-pay-sample-code/README.md

 ##Introduction

-The documentation below will describe the Android Pay implementation as per [Google specifications](https://developers.google.com/android-pay/android/tutorial).
-The Adyen specific steps are included for a complete end-to-end integration.
+The documentation below will describe the Android Pay implementation as per the [Android Pay specifications](https://developers.google.com/android-pay/android/tutorial) of Google.
+The Adyen specific steps are included in the flow to describe the complete end-to-end integration process.

 ##Step 1 - Set up the sample and Google Play Services